Fran6is/Math-OpenGL-InverseKinematics/README.md

-# Rough / first implementation of inverse kinematics using OpenGL ( for drawing IK chain ) and C++ ( for chain hierarchy / logic )
+# Rough implementation of inverse kinematics using OpenGL ( for drawing IK chain ) and C++ ( to setup bone hierarchy / movement )

 <hr>